As a tan-addict beauty editor, I know every trick in the book to get fake tan off your hands

 4. Use a dry exfoliation tool

 For particularly stubborn tan stains, a bit of good old-fashioned elbow grease with a physical exfoliator should sort you out.
-Any of the best body exfoliator tools could work, so loofahs, dry body brushes, or my personal favourite, Korean skincare peeling 'mitts' you can buy on Amazon for peanuts.
+Any of the best body exfoliator tools could work, so loofahs, dry body brushes, or my personal favourite, Korean skincare peeling 'mitts' that you can buy on Amazon for peanuts.
 Use it dry for maximum resistance and effectiveness.

 Fiona McKim